ahmdxrzky/de-zoomcamp-2023/final_project/guide.md

 # Problem Statement
 Pattern of weather is getting more difficult to be identified year by year.
 There are many factors led to this phenomenon, especially global warming.
 Usually, Indonesian people could be certain that the dry season would occur from March to September and the rainy season on the other hand.
 Now, we can no longer use this knowledge as reference.
-Therefore, I am interested to build this project in order to answer the question of _whether there have been changes in weather patterns in Indonesia or not_.
+Therefore, I am interested to build this project in order to answer the question of _whether there have been changes in weather patterns in Denpasar or not_.

 # Data Source
 #### [_Denpasar Weather Data on Kaggle_](https://www.kaggle.com/datasets/cornflake15/denpasarbalihistoricalweatherdata?resource=download) ####